 It had to.

-About Jeff Mariotte: Jeff was born in Illinois, but with a father who worked for the Department of Defense, grew up in places like Paris, Germany, San Diego and Arizona.
+About Jeff Mariotte: Jeff was born in Illinois but with a father who worked for the Department of Defense.
+He grew up in Paris, Germany, San Diego, and Arizona.
 He is a graduate of San Jose State University.
-He’s been senior editor for several publishers and owns a comic book store with his wife.
+He’s been a senior editor for several publishers and owns a comic book store with his wife.
 His writing has appeared in several sci-fi and horror anthologies.